-HYPHENATIONS: Hyphenated words that appear in any generally available dictionary shall be considered as one word.
-Each part of all other hyphenated words shall be counted as separate words.
+HYPHENATIONS: Hyphenated words that appear in any generally available dictionary, published in the United States at any time within 10 calendar years immediately preceding the election for which the words are counted, including a generally available standard reference dictionary published online, shall be considered as one word.
+Each part of all other hyphenated words shall be counted as a separate word.

 DATES: Dates shall be counted as one word.
+Examples: January 1, 2024 or 1/1/2024